mui/material-ui/docs/src/pages/careers/technical-writer.md

 ## Why we're hiring

-Our documentation is crucial to the success of our products, and until recently, there has not been a unifying editorial strategy behind what gets published.
+Our documentation is crucial to the success of our products, and until recently, there has not been a unifying editorial strategy behind how our docs get published.
 This means we have a massive backlog of existing technical content to be audited and revised.
 Your mission will be to be to own the vision and strategy for our docs.
 We are looking for someone who can contribute to the following outcomes: